This aromatic and hearty pork stew, perfect for cold winter nights, is so easy to make.

 I use pork tenderloin.
 It's a lean and tender cut, perfect for a quick-cooking stew like this one.

 Pork shoulder is an option, too, but it's too fatty for this particular recipe.
 It needs to be cooked longer to melt away the fat.
-So, I prefer to use that when making a pork roast, pulled pork, or carnitas.
+So, I prefer to use it when making a pork roast, pulled pork, or carnitas.

 While this is true (with some limitations) for a fatty cut like pork shoulder, and assuming you use a slow cooking method, it's not true for a lean cut such as pork tenderloin.
-That's why I cook this stew for a short time.
+That's why I cook this pork stew for a short time.

 Serving Suggestions

-It's also excellent on spaghetti squash, zucchini noodles, shirataki noodles, or sauteed spinach.
+This stew is also excellent on spaghetti squash, zucchini noodles, shirataki noodles, or sauteed spinach.

 Storing Leftovers

 You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, covered (to prevent splatters), in the microwave at 50% power.
+You can also freeze the leftovers in individual containers for up to three months.

 More Pork Recipes

-👩🏻🍳 I publish a new or updated recipe every month.
+I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Recipe Card